FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/sar.md

 - Did the 3PAO use the FedRAMP template to prepare the SAR, including the RET and SRTM?
 Current templates can be found on the [FedRAMP Templates](https://www.fedramp.gov/rev5/documents-templates/) webpage.

-- Are all required appendices, listed in the **Table 6** above, included with the SAR?
+- Are all required appendices listed above included with the SAR?

 - Verify that all findings in the SRTM workbook (also known as the “Test Case Workbook”) are documented in the SAR.